What do I need to be an effective teacher here in Thailand and get my first job?

 If you don’t have one, I would look elsewhere.
 Lately it’s been getting way to hard and it can be done, but there are other countries that don’t care and I would focus on them.

 Getting your first job.

 Some countries will do a Skype interview with you when you’re in your home country.
 I had one with my first job in Indonesia.
 Most places in Thailand want you to be here for an interview.
 The times for hiring season is between March and May because the school year starts in May.
 It will be difficult for you to get a job if you just e-mail but you’re not in Thailand.
 If you come during that time frame and do some door knocking, you will do alright.
 It’d be good to guesstimate $1000/month for expenses until you get a contract.

-One company you could give a try is the one I am finishing up a contract with in 2017, Sine Education.
+One company you could give a try is the one is, Sine Education.
 It’s a company that contracts with Government Schools to teach conversational English.
 We’re not miracle workers.
 It’s just for the experience for them to learn from a native teacher.
 All of the lesson plans are done for you, you don’t have to worry about making tests.
-They treated me right when I had a blood clot at the beginning of the school year so I feel very good recommending them to anyone reading this.
+They treated me right when I had a blood clot at the beginning of the school year in 2016 and when I was diagnosed with Prostate Cancer in 2017.

 Visa run companies

 These are a pain in the neck but it’s a way of life here sometimes.
 You could always try and get a tourist visa in your home country so you’re prepared when you get to Thailand, or even a Non-B (business visa) if you get hired before coming here.
 If not, these are two companies that run out of Bangkok that are the way to go.
 I used Mesuk Travel because they were supper efficient, but I heard a lot of great stuff from the other company too.

 Keep in mind, both of these run out of Bangkok, if you’re in other areas, ask your school.